UnnamedMoose/serialMonitor/README.md

 ## Requirements

 Requires wxWidgets 2.8 or newer.
+**NOTE: issues have been reported with wxWidgets 3 and higher.
+These may require updates to a few lines of the code to convert strings to unicode format.**

 To install on Ubuntu Linux:
 ```
     apt-get install python-wxgtk2.8 python-wxtools wx2.8-i18n libwxgtk2.8-dev libgtk2.0-dev
 ```